Node bipartition for rigidity and localization of networks with heterogeneous sensing: Preliminaries

-\begin{lemma}[Dimension and Base of flow space\cite{lyjb1}] Given a connected graph $\mathcal{G}$ with $n$ vertices and $m$ edges, its flow space has dimension $m - n + 1$.
+For a cycle $\mathcal{C}_{l}$ of length $l$ in the oriented graph $\mathcal{G}$, one can define the {\it oriented cycle} with a signed characteristic vector $z=(z_{1},z_{2},\ldots,z_{m})^{\top}\in \mathbb{R}^{m}$, where $z_{i}=1$ if $i$ is consistent with the orientation, $z_{i}=-1$ if $i$ is opposite to the orientation, and $z_{i}=0$ otherwise. \begin{lemma}[Dimension and base of flow space\cite{lyjb1}] Given a connected graph $\mathcal{G}$ with $n$ vertices and $m$ edges, its flow space has dimension $m - n + 1$.
 Furthermore, this space is spanned by the signed characteristic vectors of its cycles. \end{lemma}

-It should be noted that the flow space is also called the cycle space and these independent cycles can be obtained by adding chords to a maximal spanning tree of $\mathcal{G}$.
-A matrix with rows corresponding to $m-n+1$ independent signed characteristic vectors of cycles is called a cycle basis matrix.
+It should be noted that these independent cycles can be obtained by adding chords to a maximal spanning tree of $\mathcal{G}$.
+A matrix with rows corresponding to $m-n+1$ independent signed characteristic vectors of cycles is called a {\it cycle basis matrix}.